hieuimba/Lichess-Spark-DataPipeline/README.md

 ## Application

-As an example of how this pipeline can be used and customized for chess-related projects, I use the data from this pipeline for my game "Guess The ELO".
-It's a chess-based quiz game where your goal is to guess the correct Elo rating of a chess match.
+As an example of how this pipeline can be used and customized for specific applications, I use the data from this pipeline for my game "Guess The ELO".
+It's a chess-based quiz game where your goal is to guess the Elo rating of a chess match.

 For “Guess the ELO”, I made some modifications to the default pipeline:

 - Silver layer: Added additional filtering logic after parsing to select suitable chess games such as games with evaluation, more than 20 moves, etc.
-- Gold layer: Applied custom sampling logic to ensure random distribution of chess games.
-This makes sure that games from all ELO ranges have the same chance to be chosen.
+- Gold layer: Applied custom sampling logic to ensure ELO ratings are randomly distributed (as opposed to normally distributed).
+This makes sure that all games from all ELO ranges have the same chance to be chosen.
 - Added a final step to transfer the processed dataset into MongoDB for application usage.

 ![gte-pipeline](https://github.com/user-attachments/assets/c6b5b5eb-ffbb-4804-aa15-d9fcc69a0dce)